How Hotel Chains Can Improve Their Operations with Guest Feedback

 Now you have obtained a set of concrete analyses about your guests’ feedback, you can identify how your establishments are performing.
 This naturally allows improvement of the guest experience at the chain level.
 By having a better understanding of your hotels, your guests, their needs and expectations you can personalise your offers with ease and communicate with your guests in a more authentic manner.
 In concrete terms, this also means you can make additional sales more effectively because you will know what service to offer when.

 Hotel owners are always seeking to improve the guest experience.
 To do this, it’s wise to have a roadmap with concrete objectives for improvement.
 Also, as we’ve just seen, the guest experience is linked to satisfaction and, therefore, to the scores posted on portals.
-The Customer Alliance solution offers a function which lets you set targets to strengthen your commitment to improving your performance and operations.
+The Customer Alliance solution offers a function which lets you set targets.
+This helps you to strengthen your commitment to improving your performance and operations.
 By creating automated reports with criteria that matter to you, Customer Alliance also helps you to gain a better overall vision of your operations and guest satisfaction.
 There are other tools to complement your operational organisation, like Hotelkit, which notably helps chains to improve internal communication and add structure to processes.

 To combine operational management and the guest experience, our new Guest Experience Hub offers you many possibilities to personalise communication with the guest and diversify the way you collect feedback so you can achieve maximum control over your operations and performance.